ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The sketch can also be stripped from the clock functions by a simple: #define NOCLOCK<br>

 Coding of a [HC-12 timesender](https://github.com/ednieuw/ESP32-HC12) was added.
-The timesender sends NTP time with a HC-12 to another ESP32 with this same sketch.<br>
+The timesender sends NTP time with a HC-12 to another ESP32.<br>
 But of course you can also send time with an IOS app or with a web page using the Bluetooth of your device.
 See below.

 [Use the word clock selector page to compare other software/hardware designs to make.](https://github.com/ednieuw/WordclockSelector)<br>